 Within an hour we had cracked the whole pile and a margarine container full of beautiful nut meats was our prize.
 Man, was that ever a lot funner that doing them all ourselves.
 My cousins ended up bringing dinner over that evening and I promised to make cookies with hickory nuts for dessert.
 If I was going to poor a cup of the nuts in a cookie recipe, at least they were going to be enjoyed by a lot of people.

 In the book, Bernadette, the Cooking Wild in Missouri author, notes that she has been making these oatmeal cookies for her dad since she was eight years old.
 My parents happened to be visiting, also, so I was able to make the same recipe for my dad.
 There was something bonding about that.
 And, our neighbor came by for a visit as well so I sent him home with a plateful of cookies-after I told him the sweat and blood it took to make the little babies.
+The cookies are chewy and satisfying with cup of coconut as well as nuts in them.
+They taste like something by grandmother would have made.

 They were heartily enjoyed by neighbors, cousins, kids, parents and us.
 And, sharing cookies with those folks was a load funner than hoarding a jar of rancid nuts.